Rachell85/ai-cat-dog-classifier/README.md

 # AI Cat vs Dog Classifier
+## Summary
+This is a simple AI model that predicts whether an animal is a cat or a dog using features like height, weight, and length.
 This project is a simple AI model that classifies whether an animal is a **cat** or a **dog** based on its physical characteristics: height, weight, and length.

 ## Project Description